 Best restaurants to hold a meeting

-Much of Chinese culture revolves around their exquisite food.
+Much of Chinese culture revolves around the exquisite food.
 Beijing is a true representation of just that.
-With hundreds of incredible restaurants on offer boasting the best of local cuisine and international favorites, conducting business meetings over lunch or dinner is common practice in Beijing city, and for good reason!
-If you’re looking to meet your clients over a meal, the most recommended restaurant is:
+With hundreds of incredible restaurants on offer boasting the best of local cuisine and international favorites, conducting business meetings over lunch or dinner is a common practice in Beijing city for good reason!
+If you’re looking to meet your clients over a meal, the most recommended restaurants are:

-Located in the heart of the Chaoyang district, home to most of Beijing’s biggest companies, it’s no wonder that Mosto is popular amongst business travelers.
+Located in the heart of the Chaoyang district, home to most of Beijing’s biggest companies, Mosto is popular venue amongst business travelers.
 The European themed dishes include a Cantonese flair that never disappoints.
 With private dining booths on offer, Mosto is well equipped for business meetings over lunch or dinner.

-Recommended Dish: The lobster or goose liver risottos are regular favorites and sure to wow your guests.
+Recommended Dish: The lobster or goose liver risottos are regular favorites and sure to wow all the guests.

 Tripadvisor rating: When browsing through the reviews, it’s hard to find a poor one.
 Rated at an average of 4.5/5.

 Famed for its impeccable service and incredible meals, the French cuisine on offer at this Michelin star restaurant is on par with any restaurant you may find in London or New York.

 Recommended Dish: There are so many to choose from but the beef fillet is possibly one of the best dishes you can find anywhere in Beijing!